The Violence of Us versus Them

 1. What is ego identity?

 Ego identity is a core aspect of our personality, representing our sense of self or the “I” we perceive ourselves to be.
 It’s the center of our personality but not the entirety of it.
-The other part of our personality, the circumference, is our individuality or our sense of being unique.
+The other part of our personality, the circumference, is our individuality or sense of uniqueness.
 Ego identity is a personal feeling that feels familiar and intimate to us.
 It is the emotional tone that characterizes our personality.

 2. How does ego identity relate to violence?